TedHusted/awake/awake.md/awake.md

 “You’re welcome, dear.”

-“The X-3000 also accepts tek-ops commands that can operate smart devices, like view screens, speakers, lights, and door.
+“The X-3000 also accepts tek-ops commands that can operate smart devices, like view screens, speakers, lights, and doors.
 To use tek-ops, address the device directly.
 For example, ‘Door open’ will engage the closest automatic door in your line of sight.”

 The presentation shows an animated elevator, doors whooshing open.

 Julie looks at the refrigerator and thinks “Door open”.
 The microwave door swings open.
 “Oops, wrong door,” she says out loud.

-“It takes some practice, “ says Joanna.
+“It takes some practice, “ says Jill.

 “To link with another person,” the animated presentation continues, “the person needs to be in your contact list.”